arnab132/Matrix-Multiplication-With-User-Input-Python/README.md

 7
 8
 9

 [[1, 2, 3], [4, 5, 6], [7, 8, 9]]

 Display Array In Matrix Form

 1 2 3
 4 5 6
 7 8 9

-The Resultant Matrix Is ::>
+The Resultant Sum Matrix Is ::>

 [34, 41, 48]
 [20, 25, 30]
 [40, 50, 60]